google/turbinia/README.md

 *   Start Turbinia server component with `turbiniactl server` command
 *   Start Turbinia API server component with `turbiniactl api_server` command if using Celery
-*   Start one or more Turbinia workers with `turbiniactl celeryworker` if using Celery, or `turbiniactl psqworker` if using PSQ
+*   Start one or more Turbinia workers with `turbiniactl celeryworker`
 *   Install `turbinia-client` via `pip install turbinia-client`
 *   Send evidence to be processed from the turbinia client with `turbinia-client submit ${evidencetype}`
 *   Check status of running tasks with `turbinia-client status`